apache/bookkeeper/site/bps/BP-38-bookie-endpoint-discovery.md

 In RegistrationClient interface we expose a new method:

 ```
-BookieServiceInfo getBookieServiceInfo(String bookieId)
+CompletableFuture<Versioned<BookieServiceInfo>> getBookieServiceInfo(String bookieId)
 ```

-You can derive bookieId from a BookieSocketAddress.
-Currently we are storing BookieSocketAddresses in ledgers metadata, but in the future it would be possible to store just bookie ids but this change should be covered in the scope of another BP.
+The client can derive bookieId from a BookieSocketAddress.
+He can access the list of available bookies using **RegistrationClient#getAllBookies()** and then use this new method to get the details of the services exposed by the Bookie.

 On the Bookie side we change the RegistrationManager interface in order to let the Bookie advertise the services:

-in RegistrationManager class this method
+in RegistrationManager class the **registerBookie** method
 ```
 void registerBookie(String bookieId, boolean readOnly)
 ```